 - Users are to complete an asset disposal form.
-The fully signed form is to be forwarded to asset section - Each Directorate is to prepare a consolidated report of all assets to be disposed, and submit this report to asset section - Assets section will call a disposal committee meeting, present all disposal items for consideration. - The Disposal Committee makes recommendations on a report which is sent to the City Manager. - City Manager reports disposals to council - Council approves/declines disposals, in terms of section 14 of the MFMA.
-Council has the right to delegate this function to the City Manager - When approved, Assets section with SCM will make arrangement to pick up all items approved for disposal, to a point of sale or scrapping.
+The fully signed form is to be forwarded to asset department - Each Directorate is to prepare a consolidated report of all assets to be disposed, and submit this report to asset department - Assets department will call a disposal committee meeting, present all disposal items for consideration. - The Disposal Committee makes recommendations on a report which is sent to the City Manager. - City Manager reports disposals to council - Council approves/declines disposals, in terms of section 14 of the MFMA.
+Council has the right to delegate this function to the City Manager

+• When approved, the affected departments must make arrangements to pick up all items approved for disposal and deliver them to the point of sale or scrapping.

-9.9 INSURANCE
+9.9.
+INSURANCE